Vision

 Media center

 Minister of Transport H.E.
-Sheikh Mohammed bin Abdulla bin Mohammed Al Thani met with Minister of Transportation and Telecommunications of the Kingdom of Bahrain H.E.
-Dr. Shaikh Abdulla bin Ahmed Al Khalifa, at the MTT’s offices.The two ministers discussed bilateral relations in the areas of transportation, mobility services and their associated infrastructure, and ways to strengthen them.
+Sheikh Mohammed bin Abdulla bin Mohammed Al Thani met with Minister of Works and Transport of the Republic of Namibia Hon.
+Veikko Nekundi, in the Ministry’s offices.The two ministers discussed aspects of bilateral cooperation in transportation, and ways to enhance them, particularly in civil aviation, ports, and their associated logistics services.

 Transportation Master Plan for Qatar-2050